Robert-van-Engelen/Forth500/manual.md

 setting the `TTY` value to a _fileid_ of an open file with `fileid TO TTY`.
 When an exception occurs, including `ABORT`, `TTY` is set back to `STDO`.

+## Printing

-For example, to print "This is printed":
+To print "This is printed" on a CE-126P:

     PRINTER . ↲
     24 OK[0]